wireseo/tp/docs/DeveloperGuide.md

 #### 4.4.4 Path Execution of DeleteConsultationCommand
 As there are many `DeleteCommand` subclasses such as `DeleteMasteryCheckCommand` and `DeleteTaskCommand`, we will only bring in one of them.
-In this and the following section, we will be using the `DeleteConsultationCommand` as an example for the `DeleteCommand` path execution and interaction between the different objects.
+In this and the following section, we will be using the `DeleteConsultationCommand` as an example for the `DeleteCommand` path execution and sequence diagram.
 The diagram below demonstrates the expected path execution of `DeleteConsultationCommand`.
 The other `DeleteCommand` subclasses will execute similarly.